 With each chicken egg hatch, around half of the chicks will be males.
 What to do with all of those cockerels?
 As we mentioned in an earlier post, you must have a plan for them or it can get real, fast: when cockerels’ hormones kick in, they can become a handful.

-We always try to sell our gorgeous boys first, but inevitably end up with more than we can sell, but have found that it’s difficult to sell roosters in our area.
+We always try to sell our gorgeous boys first, but inevitably end up with more than we can sell, and have found that it’s difficult to sell roosters in our area.
 The reasons are probably manifold: conceivably, some people live in areas where they’re not allowed to have roosters, they don’t want or need fertile eggs, or they’re simply afraid of getting a rooster that might become aggressive.
 It also doesn’t help that many local people simply give them away.
 No free roosters here, though: we firmly believe that roosters have value, both as protectors of flocks and as meat animals.

 Once cockerels (young roosters) begin to crow and start skirmishing with other cockerels, we separate them into a “roosters only” tractor, where they’re raised until they’re rehomed or processed.
 With no pullets around, there’s far less conflict.
 They can still enjoy the fresh air, sunshine, bugs, and grass, too.
 They’ll live in their tractor, which is moved to fresh pasture daily, for at least 5 months.